-The Committee is made up of a majority of Non-Executive Directors who are appointed for a period of three years.
-Frank Xerri de Caro, non-executive and senior independent director of the Issuer, acts as Chairman, whilst Abuagila Almahdi, Abdulnaser Ahmida and Joseph J. Vella act as members.
+The Committee is made up entirely of Non-Executive Directors (a majority of whom are considered independent of the Issuer), who are appointed for a period of three years.
+Frank Xerri de Caro, an independent non-executive director of the Issuer, acts as Chairman, whilst Abuagila Almahdi (non-executive director) and Joseph J. Vella (independent non-executive director) act as members.
 The Issuer's Company Secretary, Alfred Fabri, acts as secretary to the Committee.
 In compliance with the Listing Rules, Frank Xerri de Caro is considered by the Board to be the Director competent in accounting and/or auditing matters.